DelNov/T-Flows/readme.md

 ```[root]/Tests/Manual/Matrix/User_Mod```.
 This function will, after _Process_
 starts and reads the backup file, extract profiles in locations specified by
 the user and exit.
 Since the profiles are extracted in the vertical mid-plane
-of the computational domain, we decided to extract them at the nodes.
+of the computational domain, they are extracted at the nodes.
 Since
-_Process_ is cell-centered, we decided to first interpolate results from cells
+_Process_ is cell-centered, we first interpolate results from cells
 to nodes, and then extract data from the nodes.

 The function works in four stages.
 In the first stage it checks command line